“It just takes one meticulously trained, disciplined and multi-

 Her rendition of Sexy Lady (Moore) brought down the house…..”

-Kate has been very involved in youth music education through directing youth choirs, teaching voice privately, coordinating and teaching music and drama courses, and performing in a multitude of outreach programs geared toward youth.
+Kate has been involved in youth music education through directing youth choirs, teaching voice privately, coordinating and teaching music and drama courses, and performing in a multitude of outreach programs geared toward youth.
 She is a frequent recitalist and has an expansive interest in the varying styles and eras of composition.
 Concerts featuring Kate have spanned Bach and early music festivals to the premieres of newly-composed works.

-Kate is originally from a farm near Streator, Illinois and grew up on land that has been in the Tombaugh family for six generations.
+She is originally from a farm near Streator, Illinois and grew up on land that has been in the Tombaugh family for six generations.
 She considers her farm upbringing and heritage to be defining factors of her personality, as well as the experience of growing up in a musical and theatrical family.
 Her first experience on the stage took place at age 5 at the Engle Lane community theater just down the road, where she and her family spent most of their summers performing.